-Some of our holiday favorites include Chocolate Honeybush, Organic Red Berries and Cochin Masala Chai.
-For a more relaxing tea, perfect for evenings there is Organic Honeybush.
-Also, check out the “Celebrate Sarasota” gift deal, 4 herbal teas which were inspired by Local Treasures: Selby Gardens, Van Wezel, Ringling Museum and Siesta Key Beach.
+Some of our holiday favorites include Chocolate Honeybush, Organic Red Berries, and Cochin Masala Chai.
+For a more relaxing tea, perfect for evenings, there is Organic Honeybush.
+Also, check out the “Celebrate Sarasota” gift deal, 4 herbal teas inspired by Local Treasures: Selby Gardens, Van Wezel, Ringling Museum, and Siesta Key Beach.

 On behalf of all at Local Tea Company, I would like to wish all our tea followers a Very Merry Christmas and a TEArrific New Year.
 We appreciate your business and hope you continue to enjoy our teas in 2010.

-No matter where you are or what you are planning to do during this special season, please make time for drinking some tea and feel the benefits.
+No matter where you are or what you are planning to do during this special season, please make time to drink some tea and feel the benefits.
 I drink to you and yours.

 Cheers and all the best to everyone.

 America’s Only Tea Plantation

 Last month I vacationed in South Carolina and visited an American Tea Plantation on Wadmalaw Island.
 It was a brilliant visit.
 My family joined, and all agreed, it was one of the highlights of our trip.

 After leaving Charleston, we approached the Charleston Tea Plantation, on tree lined roads dripping with Spanish moss.
 I felt as though we were entering some bygone time and era.
 An unassuming plantation gateway leads to a welcome centre lined with rocking chairs, an abundance of butterflies, and absolute quiet.